hexaflex-zz/svm/README.md

 ### TODO

-* Find way to explicitely force section of code to be located at a given address.
-  E.g.: bootstrap code should always be located in the boot sector of a disk.
 * Add audio support.
   * Create a specification for a audio hardware.
   * Create a device implementation of the specification.